johannchopin/Htw18-19_JavaScript/README.md

 - User can choose themes
 - Application musst use Cookies to save datas https://stackoverflow.com/questions/4225030/jquery-save-json-data-object-in-cookie
 - Script have to be written in Object-oriented JavaScript
+- Script have to be written with JQuery library